Steps are shown within the 3D CBAM build process

 As legacy systems age it becomes more difficult to source replacement components for maintenance.
-Part availability issues stem from a number of root causes including obsolescence, diminishing manufacturing sources, material shortages, and unexpected failures on parts not originally planned to need to be replaced.
-These are all significant and expensive drivers for maintenance down time in legacy systems.
+Part availability issues stem from a number of root causes including obsolescence, diminishing manufacturing sources, material shortages, and unexpected failures on parts not originally planned to need replacement.
+These are all significant and expensive drivers for maintenance downtime in legacy systems.

-Composite-based additive manufacturing (CBAM) technology provides an avenue for overcoming the difficulties associated with maintaining legacy systems by providing on demand composite parts fabrication to reduce costs and lead times.
-The objective of this project is to demonstrate the use of CBAM technology in the manufacture of low criticality parts for USAF systems.
-An additional intent is to identify a transition path for the part to enter the USAF supply chain.
+Composite-based additive manufacturing (CBAM) technology provides an avenue for overcoming the difficulties associated with maintaining legacy systems by providing on-demand composite parts fabrication to reduce costs and lead times.
+The objective of this project was to demonstrate the use of CBAM technology in the manufacture of low-criticality parts for USAF systems.
+An additional intent was to identify a transition path for the part to enter the USAF supply chain.

-Utah Advanced Materials & Manufacturing Initiative (UAMMI) plans to lease an Impossible Object’s composites-based 3D printer and locate it close to Hill AFB.
-Quality checks are to be performed following installation and throughout the project via coupon tests.
-Selection by UAMMI and USAF personnel is to include a minimum of six parts to demonstrate the CBAM technology.
-The parts fall into three categories: electrical components, subsystem components, and nonstructural secondary components.
-Two selected parts from each category are to be sourced from noncritical, nonstructural components used in Air Force weapon systems that fit within the current CBAM build volume of 11 x 7 x 4 inches.
+Utah Advanced Materials & Manufacturing Initiative (UAMMI) leased a composites-based 3D printer and located it close to Hill AFB.
+Quality checks were performed following installation and throughout the project via coupon tests.
+Selection by UAMMI and USAF personnel included a minimum of six parts to demonstrate the CBAM technology.
+The parts fall into three categories: electrical components, subsystem components, and non-structural secondary components.
+Two selected parts from each category were sourced from non-critical, non-structural components used in Air Force weapon systems that fit within the current CBAM build volume of 11 x 7 x 4 inches.

 Parts created using CBAM must demonstrate that they meet the dimensional and mechanical requirements for the given application.
-Tensile and short beam shear test coupons are to be included with each part build.
-The Utah Composites Laboratory, University of Utah intends to perform mechanical testing of the coupons and dimensional testing of parts is to be performed at Hill AFB, First Article Laboratory.
+Tensile and short beam shear test coupons were included with each part build.
+The Utah Composites Laboratory, University of Utah performed mechanical testing of the coupons with dimensional testing of parts performed at Hill AFB, First Article Test Laboratory.

-UAMMI and USAF cognizant engineers and appropriate DoD/potential vendors plan to work together to transition the technology.
-A trade study and materials and parts substitution guidelines are to be generated to compare costs of using CBAM technology against other fabrication methods.
+UAMMI and USAF cognizant engineers and appropriate DoD/potential vendors worked together to transition the technology.
+A trade study and materials and parts substitution guidelines were generated to compare the costs of using CBAM technology with other fabrication methods.